Refefer/fastxml/README.md

-FastXML / PFastXML / PFasterXML - Fast and Accurate Tree Extreme Multi-label Classifier
+FastXML / PFastXML / PFastreXML - Fast and Accurate Tree Extreme Multi-label Classifier
 ===

-This is a fast implementation of FastXML, PFastXML, and PFasterXML based on the following papers:
+This is a fast implementation of FastXML, PFastXML, and PFastreXML based on the following papers:

  - "FastXML: A Fast, Accurate and Stable Tree-classifier for eXtreme Multi-label Learning" [Paper](https://manikvarma.github.io/pubs/prabhu14.pdf)
  - "Extreme Multi-label Loss Functions for Recommendation, Tagging, Ranking & Other Missing Label Application" [Paper](https://manikvarma.github.io/pubs/jain16.pdf)